cheeze2000/elcord-wsl/README.md

 ```
 ---
 The keys in the alist will be [`RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) objects.
 The asset used will be the first key which the buffer name matches the respective `RegExp` object.

+The elements in the ignored buffers list will also be `RegExp` objects.
+If the buffer name matches any `RegExp` object in the list, it will be not be displayed in the Rich Presence.

 ## Default Client ID and Art Assets
 #### Assets of the default client `(698809287564328991)`